 Troubleshooting Guided Access

-- Open any app and triple-press the Top Button (or Home Button on the Standard QuickTalker Freestyle).
+- Open any app and triple-press the Sleep/Wake/Power Button (or Home Button on older QTF models).
 If the Guided Access menu appears, it’s enabled.

 - Tap Start, then try exiting the app.
 If you see a “Guided Access is enabled” message, it’s working.